ajitrajasekharan/bert_vector_clustering/README.md

 The labeled subset is used to label other terms in a cluster.

 So the new approach is,
-0) For each term,when clustering capture the histogram of label elements across clusters.
+1) For each term,when clustering, capture the histogram of label elements across clusters.
 Label picking from clustering is still done with thresholding.
-1) Then for each term, confirm the manual label if any for a term (except OTHER) is one of the dominant cluster label too.
-If it not, drop that cluster for that term - it is equivalent to noise in that cluster.
+2) Then for each term in a cluster, confirm the manual label if any for that term (except OTHER) is one of the dominant cluster labels too.
+If it not, do not include that term label as part of the cluster label  - it is equivalent to noise in that cluster.
-    If the manual label is absent, which means it is an OTHER, then inherit the predominant cluster labels.
+    If a manual label is absent for that term, which means it is an OTHER, then inherit the predominant cluster labels.
 2) Ensembling for a term across models simply does a union of labels and their counts, just as we do when we aggregate labels for a term across clusters for a single model

 The advantage of clustering is, in addition to not having to label all terms in a vocab, manual/automated labeling can be noisy.
 Clustering helps reduce that noise.